 a) Introduce a maximum pass limit or time limit before the attacking team must score.

 b) Allow the attacking team to score in the goals on both sides/directions.

 c) If it is an attacking overload situation, have recovering defenders so slow play is punished with the loss of the numerical advantage

-7) Work on open play and not set plays
+7) To work on open play and not set plays

 Ball always starts from goalkeeper when the ball goes out of play.
 Also good for when you want to keep the intensity of the exercise high or are working on counter attacks.

-6) Work on set plays in real game situations
+6) To work on set plays in real game situations

 Every time the ball goes out restart with a corner, kick-in or free kick depending on your aim.
 Restrict touches and size of court to increase the number of times the ball goes out of play.

-5) Increase the variability that is present in a real game
+5) To increase the variability as is present in a real game

 b) Create a link into the situation you want to work on.
 For example, a positional exercise that transitions into a 2v1 counter attacking situation.
 By doing this you include the unexpectedness and disorganisation that occurs in the real game as well as the link between different phases of play.